WhatsARanjit/get_shows/README.md

 # Configuration
 The configuration is managed in /etc/get_shows.yaml.
-A sample is included in the repository.
+A sample is included in the repository at `sample_get_shows.yaml`.
 Most of the configurations can be set globally and then overriden by the show-level if necessary.

 `torrent_uri`:<br />
 THe torrent_uri will be used to construct the URL